 Car camping does differ quite a bit to regular camping, and there are still rules and guidelines you’ll need to follow to do it right.
 Most importantly, you’ll have to check in with the area you plan on visiting to be sure there are no restrictions on vehicles and what the rules are in regards to camping overnight with your car.

 There are some apps available that can help you check out potential sites, including Hipcamp and AllStays which show you where it’s safe and okay to camp with your vehicle.
 There are a number of free spots in the country so don’t assume you’ll have to pay, you just need to do your research first.

 Look for a spot that’s flat and shaded to park your car and set up the tent.
-You might choose to sleep in your car and have your sleeping pad and bag in the back, or you could bring a tent along for a more outdoors camping experience.
+You might choose to sleep in your car and have your preferred type of sleeping pad and bag in the back, or you could bring a tent along for a more outdoors camping experience.
 Whichever way is fine, and there are no rules that make one less authentic than the other.

 The Car Camping Essentials

 Ticking off your car camping checklist will largely involve making sure you have the right supplies.
 If you’re new to camping, it’s better to overpack when you have your car to help you out, rather than reach your destination and find you’re missing some essentials.
 These are just some of the basics you’ll want for your next outdoor adventure, with the option and space to add more if you need.

 A sleeping pad is essential whether you’re camping on the ground or sleeping in the car.
 Most quality brands are inflatable so it won’t take up any room when it’s not in use.